 In order for an erpc operation to succeed, the remote node also needs to support erpc.
 Typically only ordinary Erlang nodes as of OTP 23 have erpc support.

 Note that it is up to the user to ensure that correct code to execute via erpc is available on the involved nodes.

+'''

 request_id()

+'''

-An opaque type of call request identifiers.
+An opaque request identifier.
 For more information see send_request/4.